 Fire-bellied newts are common pets, but they do possess skin toxins and care is required when handling them.
 But just how toxic are they?

-Please Note: this article is intended for informational purposes only.
-If you are concerned about exposure you have had to newt toxins, please contact your poison control center or doctor.
+If you are concerned about exposure you have had to newt toxins, please contact your poison control center or doctor immediately.